ramanaguru/Java_Practice/README.md

     🪁 Lambda_expression.java
         📌 Introduction to lambda expressions and their usage with functional interfaces in Java.

+    🔗 Exceptions /
         🛡️ ExceptionHandling_Example.java
             📌 Exploring exception handling in Java an its types of exceptions explained.

+        🛡️CustomExceptionHandling.java
+            📌 Exploring Custom exception handling in Java .